Chapter 2:

 "Enjoy," his father said when he left his room with the package mess.

-"Room complete," Kairo said, wiping sweat from his brow with his drab gray t-shirt.
+"Room complete."
+Kairo wiped sweat from his brow with his drab gray t-shirt.

 "Right.
 Bedroom done."
 He yawned, changed into a comfy dark-gray t-shirt, jeans, and socks, and stretched out on his bed to fall into a deep slumber.

-The baroque lamp's light swelled over his head where its rays struck the Holy Mother Cross pendant still around his neck.
+The baroque lamp's light swelled over his head, where its rays struck the Holy Ama Cross pendant still around Kairo's neck.

-Unexpectedly the lamp's power source sparked with electricity.
-Some touched the bed's bronze metal, triggering a lightning reaction across the frame to activate the figure-8 symbols on the closet door.
+The lamp's power source ignited dangerously with the electricity, spitting out sparks that touched the bed's bronze metal, and triggering a lightning reaction across the frame to activate the figure-8 symbols on the closet door.

-Kairo's eyes snapped opened.
+Kairo's eyes sprung open.
 He gritted his teeth and yelped pitifully when he felt volts of electricity coursing through his body to make him numb.

 "I'm being zapped to death?!"
 He didn't want to believe it.
 But the pain was too excruciating to be a lie.